-We paired the pumpkin ale flatbread from this particular cooking round with Prost Brewing Co.
-Dunkel.
-It is a dark amber lager, the dark color achieved by the use of a Carafa malt (made from high quality spring barley), while the main part of the grain bill comprising of Munich and Pils malts.
+We paired the pumpkin ale flatbread from this particular cooking round with a dunkel lager, the dark color of which achieved by the use of a Carafa malt (made from high quality spring barley), while the main part of the grain bill comprising of Munich and Pils malts.
 A single hop, Hallertau Tradition, balances the flavors and it is a crisp, flavorful fall/winter lager with ABV of only 5.2%.
 Such a pleasure to drink!
 Chris’ favorite style of lager too.

 If you are not into Dunkels, then consider one of the following: